 They continue to apply for credit until they are successful

 The fraudster applies for credit repeatedly at various financial institutions until finally approved.
 Often it will be a high-risk lender which grants this first approval.
-They continue to use this line or credit, making timely repayments and building up a solid credit record.
+They continue to use this line of credit, making timely repayments and building up a solid credit record.
 In time, they can gain access to other lower-risk lenders and higher credit limits.
-This cultivation takes place over months or years, and on paper, the fraudster looks just like any other credit user.
+They nurture this new credit profile over months or years.
+In these records, the fraudster looks just like any other credit user.

 Some fraudsters will accelerate the process by piggybacking.
 This means they are added as an authorized user to an account with good credit, in return for compensation to that existing account holder.
-The fraudster will use a variety of tactics to make the synthetic identity appear real, so as to ensure higher payouts.
-For example, creating false identity documents, establishing a social media presence, using drop addresses and creating fake businesses.
+The fraudster will use a variety of tactics to make the synthetic identity appear real, so as to ensure higher credit lines and payouts.
+For example, they may create additional false identity documents, create a social media presence, or list fake businesses.
 Sophisticated crime rings use these tactics at scale.

 The fraudster ‘busts out’

-As they nurture the synthetic identity’s credit score, they can secure larger extensions of credit.
+As they nurture the synthetic identity’s credit score, they can secure larger credit lines.
 Eventually, they will ‘bust out’.
-They max out the credit line before vanishing.
+They max out the credit line and then stop payments, before disappearing.
 It’s also possible for the fraudster to double the payout by claiming identity theft in order to remove charges.
-Or, by using fake cheques to pay off the balance before maxing out the credit for a second time.
+Or, they might use fake checks to pay off the balance before maxing out the credit for a second time.

 What is the impact of synthetic identity fraud?